quic/aimet/Docs/torch_docs/quantized_modules.rst

       a quantized forward pass and dequantizes the output.
 If no kernel is registered, the module will perform fake-quantization.

-The functionality and state of a :ref:`QuantizationMixin<api-torch-quantization-mixin>` is a superset of that of a :ref:`FakeQuantizationMixin<api-torch-fake-quantization-mixin>`, meaning that if one does not intend to register a custom kernel, it does not matter which mixin a module is inherited from.
+The functionality and state of a :ref:`QuantizationMixin<api-torch-quantization-mixin>` is a superset of that of a :ref:`FakeQuantizationMixin<api-torch-fake-quantization-mixin>`, meaning that if one does not register a custom kernel, a :ref:`QuantizationMixin<api-torch-quantization-mixin>`-derived module behaves exactly the same as a :ref:`FakeQuantizationMixin<api-torch-fake-quantization-mixin>`-derived module.
 AIMET provides extensive coverage of :ref:`FakeQuantizationMixin<api-torch-fake-quantization-mixin>` for `torch.nn.Module` layer types, and more limited coverage for
 :ref:`QuantizationMixin<api-torch-quantization-mixin>` layers.